Quark–gluon plasma: Direct photons and dileptons

 Direct photons and dileptons are arguably most penetrating tools to study relativistic heavy ion collisions.
 They are produced, by various mechanisms spanning the space-time evolution of the strongly interacting fireball.
 They provide in principle a snapshot on the initial stage as well.
 They are hard to decipher and interpret as most of the signal is originating from hadron decays long after the QGP fireball has disintegrated.

 Glasma hypothesis

 Since 2008, there is a discussion about a hypothetical precursor state of the quark–gluon plasma, the so-called "Glasma", where the dressed particles are condensed into some kind of glassy (or amorphous) state, below the genuine transition between the confined state and the plasma liquid.
 This would be analogous to the formation of metallic glasses, or amorphous alloys of them, below the genuine onset of the liquid metallic state.

 Although the experimental high temperatures and densities predicted as producing a quark–gluon plasma have been realized in the laboratory, the resulting matter does not behave as a quasi-ideal state of free quarks and gluons, but, rather, as an almost perfect dense fluid.
-Actually, the fact that the quark–gluon plasma will not yet be "free" at temperatures realized at present accelerators was predicted in 1984 as a consequence of the remnant effects of confinement.
+Actually, the fact that the quark–gluon plasma will not yet be "free" at temperatures realized at present accelerators was predicted in 1984, as a consequence of the remnant effects of confinement.

+Neutron stars

+It has been hypothesized that the core of some massive neutron stars may be a quark–gluon plasma.